-- 1. Individual: Medallions will be awarded to the first twenty-five (25) placing runners. - 2.
-Team: Trophies will be awarded to the first, second and third place teams.
+1) Individual: Medallions will be awarded to the first twenty-five (25) placing runners.

+2) Team: Trophies will be awarded to the first, second and third place teams.
 18 total team medallions will be awarded to each of the top three teams.
 Twelve (12) medallions will be presented to runners of each placing team.
 Two (2) coaches medallions and one (1) Athletic Trainer medal will be presented to coaches of each placing team.
 In addition, one (1) Superintendent, one (1) Principal and one (1) Athletic Director's medallion will be presented to each of the placing teams.
 Coaches and administrator's medallions are not packaged separately and are included with the team medallions.
-It is the coaches responsibility to deliver administrator's medallions to the appropriate recipients. - 3.
-Ties: If a team tie occurs for the first, second or third place, NFHS Rule 9-2-4 will be used to break the tie.
+It is the coaches responsibility to deliver administrator's medallions to the appropriate recipients.

+3) Ties: If a team tie occurs for the first, second or third place, NFHS Rule 9-2-4 will be used to break the tie.
 (Compare the 6th place runner from the tying teams).
-Team ties for the top three team places must be broken. - 4.
-Duplicate Awards: Schools can find a Duplicate Awards order form online in the online Schools Manual in the forms section.
+Team ties for the top three team places must be broken.